 Any business must do its books and sign off on the accounting.
 Some businesses employ an external accountant, and others have an accountant on staff.
-No matter which type of accountant you are, you can use the Accountant Role Center as your Home in Financials.
-From here, you can access all windows that you need in your work.
+No matter which type of accountant you are, you can use the Accountant Role Center as your Home in Business Central.
+From here, you can access all pages that you need in your work.

 Accountant Role Center

 The Role Center is a dashboard with activity tiles that show you real-time key figures and give you quick access to data.
 In the ribbon at the top of the page, you have access to more actions, such as opening the most commonly used financial reports and statements in Excel.
 In the navigation bar at the top, you can quickly switch between the lists you use most often.
 Here, you will see other areas, such as Posted Documents with the various types of documents that the company has posted.